piojanu/Planning-in-Imagination/world_models/README.md

                                                    -- The fitness score is calculated as average score from these games.
     "processes"        : -1,                       -- Number of processes to use, -1 means all processors will be used.
     "l2_decay"         : 0.01,                     -- L2 weight decay rate.
-    "ckpt_path"        : "./ckpt/controller.ckpt", -- Path to best model (checkpoint).
+    "ckpt_path"        : "./ckpt/controller.ckpt", -- Path to best CMA-ES model (checkpoint).
+    "mind_path_prefix" : "./cpkt/mind",            -- Prefix of path to weights for Controller.
     "logs_dir"         : "./logs"                  -- Path to directory with logs.
 }
 ```

-Best model will be saved to and loaded from `ckpt_path`.
+Best Controller model will be saved to and loaded from `ckpt_path`.
+Weight for Mind will be saved to `mind_path_prefix``suffix` files, where the suffix for best solution `_best.ckpt` and the suffix for mean solution is `_mean.ckpt`.
 Note: Controller's training is executed only on CPUs, it is highly recommended to setup environment variable `OMP_NUM_THREADS=1` to reduce not needed CPU utilization.

 ## Evaluation